-The County's most recent monitoring events occurred in April of 2023 and the results were reported in the Second Quarter 2023 Monitoring Report submitted to the Santa Ana Water Board in July 2023.30 During the sampling event, groundwater levels were measured at nine monitoring wells and one piezometer, and groundwater-quality samples were collected at six monitoring wells and one piezometer.
-Eight monitoring wells, one piezometer, and all three surface water monitoring stations were dry.
+The County's most recent monitoring events occurred in May of 2024 and the results were reported in the Second Quarter 2024 Monitoring Report submitted to the Santa Ana Water Board on July 30, 2024.
+During the sampling event, groundwater levels were measured at nine monitoring wells and one piezometer, and groundwater-quality samples were collected at seven monitoring wells.
+The rest of the monitoring wells and piezometers were dry.
+During the second quarter sampling event two of the three surface water sites were also sampled and all constituent concentrations were below their respective MCLs.
+The third site was dry.
 Observed groundwater elevation changes were consistent with previous seasonal changes.
-VOCs (including TCE) were detected in five wells, however all were below their respective MCLs.
-During the previous quarter, one well (M-8B) exceeded the MCL for TCE.
+VOCs (including TCE) were detected in four wells and TCE concentrations exceeded the MCL of 5 μgl in well M-8B; however, the concentration of TCE at M-8B was well below the level to trigger corrective action.
+Nitrate concentrations exceeded the MCL of 10 milligrams per liter (mgl) in well M-7B and has an increasing trend of chloride concentration.
 Field parameters, general chemistry parameters, and dissolved metals exceeded the applicable MCLs in one or more wells or piezometers, however, all were in historical ranges, and none had a statistically significant increasing trend.
-Well M-8A was dry and the total VOC load for well M-8B was below the predicted total VOC load threshold of 125 μgl for 2023 to trigger remedial action.
-All 13 extraction wells were not able to be monitored during this sampling event because of continued lower water level conditions and dry wells.
+Overall, the concentrations of all VOCs appear to be either stable or decreasing and no corrective action was triggered in 2023 or the first half of 2024.
 No methane was detected in the soil-pore gas screening samples.
-Exhibit 1 shows the monitoring wells that were sampled during the second quarter of 2023, and the wells that were dry.
+Exhibit 1 shows the monitoring wells that were sampled during the second quarter of 2024, and the wells that were dry.